 Specimen Collection Criteria

-Collect: Peripheral blood or bone marrow aspirate in a Green-top Sodium Heparin tube.
+Collect: Peripheral blood or bone marrow aspirate in a Dark Green-top Sodium Heparin tube.

 A copy of the requisition must be sent with the specimen.

 Do not freeze specimen.
 Maintain specimens at room temperature (20-25°C or 68-77°F) prior to courier pickup.
 For delays in transport (greater than 48 from the time of collection), refrigerate (2-8°C or 36-46°F) the specimen.

 Transport: Peripheral blood or bone marrow, at room temperature (20-26°C or 68-78.8°F) or refrigerated (2-8°C or 36-46°F).

 - Specimens arriving in the laboratory 4 days or more following the original collection date.

 - Fixed or frozen specimens.

 Specimen Storage in Department Prior to Disposal: